-Florida's Panhandle faces 'hurricane of a century'
+Punishing Hurricane Michael closes in on Florida Panhandle

 TALLAHASSEE, Fla.
-(Reuters) - Powerful Hurricane Michael closed in on Florida’s northwestern shore on Wednesday with the threat of catastrophic surges of sea water and roof-shredding winds, and the state’s governor said it would be the worst hurricane to hit the region in a century.
+(Reuters) - Hurricane Michael bore down on the Florida Panhandle on Wednesday with the threat of catastrophic surges of sea water and roof-shredding winds, and was expected to be the worst hurricane ever recorded in the region after catching many by surprise with the speed it strengthened.

 Authorities told residents along the affected areas of Florida’s Gulf of Mexico coast that they had run out of time to evacuate and should hunker down.

-A very dangerous Category 4 storm on five-step Saffir-Simpson scale, Michael strengthened as it moved north over the Gulf of Mexico and by 8 a.m.
-ET (1200 GMT) was carrying top winds of 145 miles per hour (230 km per hour), the National Hurricane Center said.
+Michael intensified very rapidly as it moved north over the Gulf of Mexico.
+By 11 a.m.
+ET (1500 GMT) it was carrying top winds of 145 miles per hour (230 km per hour), making it a very dangerous Category 4 storm on five-step Saffir-Simpson scale, the National Hurricane Center said.

-It was set to make landfall later on Wednesday on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal in some areas, the center said.
-The storm could strengthen further before coming ashore, it said.
+It was forecast to make landfall on Wednesday afternoon on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal in some areas, the center said.
+The storm could still strengthen further before coming ashore, it said.

-Michael’s menace was compounded by its relatively quick development, growing from a tropical storm to Category 4 hurricane in about 40 hours.
+Michael grew from a tropical storm to Category 4 hurricane in about 40 hours.

 “This kind of sprung up for us quite quickly,” said Andrew Gillum, mayor of the state capital, Tallahassee, which lies about 25 miles (40 km) from the coast and was preparing for a battering.